Five Money Rules Generation Y Should Follow

 Getting that dream job in your early or mid-20s can be pretty difficult, but you can always try to explore your passions.
 It’s actually the best time of your life to explore how you can possibly turn your hobbies into a source of income.
 Explore what you are really passionate about.
 For example, if you love cooking, you can record your cooking sessions with a camcorder or something and start a YouTube channel to share your cooking tips with others.
 This way, you can gradually start earning from YouTube should you start picking up a following.
 There are hundreds of people out there who love their lifestyle and hobbies and hate having a day job.
 But these people are actually earning well by monetizing their passions.

 Rule Four: Start Saving For Your Retirement

 Sounds crazy?
 Well, most millennials do not think about retirement as they just want to “live once”, until some day when they suddenly discover that they are not able to work anymore, with little to no money left in their banks.
 The earlier you begin saving for retirement, the better it is.
-The more money you can sock away in your retirement accounts now, the better retirement you can expect in your dotage.
+The more money you can sock away in your retirement accounts now, the better retirement you can expect in your old age.
 For a start, invest in a 401(K) plan.

 Rule Five: Do Not Compare Yourself To Your Friends

 This is not just a money rule, but it applies to all spheres of life.
 Stop comparing yourself to your friends.
 Social media often gives us a flawed and wrong perception of the harsh realities.
 You may think all of your friends are splurging on things, but the reality is quite different.
 Don’t let others influence your money and lifestyle decisions.
 Have all the fun but spend only as much as you can (See rule one).